-Amazing but true: after you try this recipe for chocolate hazelnut butter from our class The From-Scratch Kitchen , you'll never buy a jar of Nutella again.
-It's honestly that good.
+Warning: after you try this recipe for chocolate hazelnut butter from our class The From-Scratch Kitchen , you'll never buy a jar of Nutella again.
+It's honestly that good and the recipe yields a bonus jar of homemade chocolate syrup.
+Seriously, could life get any better?!

 Yield: 2 ½ cups spread and 1 cup chocolate syrup